MinRegret/minregret.github.io/_posts/2024-06-04-spectral_transformers.md

 {% assign image = "filterbank.PNG" %}
 {% include center-image.html %}

+A schematic figure of the basic neural architecture called the Spectral Transform Unit (STU) is depictured in the following figure.
+More sophisticated variants including hybrid attention-STU architectures are also implemented and tested by the team.

+{% assign image = "STUPicture.png" %}
+{% include center-image.html %}

 ## Why is Spectral Filtering Important for Longer Memory?

 The main advantage of spectral filtering is that for certain types of linear dynamical systems, in particular those with symmetric matrices, the *effective memory* (measured by the number of filters) required to represent an observation at any point in the sequence in the spectral basis is *independent of the system memory parameter $\delta$*!.
 This guarantee indicates that if we featurize the input into the spectral basis, we can potentially design models that are capable of efficiently and stably representing systems with extremely long memory even with $\delta \rightarrow 0$.
 This striking fact motivates our derivation of the recurrent spectral architecture, and is the underlying justification for the performance and training stability gains we see in experiments.